rmcsharry/ernest-site/content/documentation/cli-cmds.md

 ```
 NAME:
-   ernest service monitor - Monitor a service.
+   ernest service info - $ ernest service info <my_service> --build <specific build>

 USAGE:
-   ernest service monitor <service_id>
+   ernest service info [command options] <service_name>

 DESCRIPTION:
-   Monitors a service while it is being built by its service id.

-   Example:
+   Will show detailed information of the last build of a specified service.
+  In case you specify --build option you will be able to output the detailed information of specific build of a service.

+   Examples:
+    $ ernest service definition myservice
-    $ ernest monitor F94034CE-1A57-4A66-AF49-E1E99C5010A2
+    $ ernest service definition myservice --build build1

+OPTIONS:
+   --build value  Build ID
 ```